kroll-j/graphcore/spec.rst

 list-meta
-  returns a data set of all existing meta variables in the form 'name,value'. the variables are listed in arbitrary order. if no variables are defined, the command returns the empty set.
+  returns a data set of all existing meta variables in the form 'name,value'. the variables are listed in lexicographical order. if no variables are defined, the command returns the empty set.